skx/linux-security-modules/security/can-exec/README.md

    * `/usr/bin/id`
    * `/usr/bin/uptime`

-`root` is implicitly allowed to execute everything.
+(And `root` is allowed to execute everything.)

-As the user-space executable is called on-demand changes you make to the configuration files will immediately take effect.
+Once the user-space binary is in-place you'll need to enable the enforcement by running:

+   echo 1 > /proc/sys/kernel/can-exec/enabled

 Links
 -----